FahimU123/Personal-Coding-Guide/structs.md

 ```

-1. Same as above, you can access the func with do notation since its static
+1. Same as above, you can access the func with dot notation since its static
 2. This static func would be the same for everyone hence the static keyword